 - Local storage: Downloads, My Files

-- USB drives: Plugged via USB-A or USB-C with hub
+- USB drives: Plugged via USB-A or USB-C (with hub if needed)

-- ZIP: Built-in ZIP extract and create (right-click)
+- ZIP: Built-in ZIP extract and create (right-click context menu)

-- Linux storage: If Linux environment is enabled,
+- Linux storage: If Linux environment (Crostini) is enabled,

 The built-in app is fast, reliable, and deeply integrated with ChromeOS.
-It covers ~80% of typical Chromebook file needs.
+It covers approximately 80% of typical Chromebook file needs for average users.

 What it cannot do: